QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 ## Rollout

-1. This PR: the non-generic multi-source message handler, the service, the snapshot, and their unit tests, no brokerage changes.
-The generic handler is untouched, so every plugin compiles as before.
+1. This PR: the non-generic multi-source message handler, the service, the snapshot, their unit tests, and the protected create seam on `Brokerage`.
+The generic handler is untouched, so every plugin compiles as before, and no plugin is forced onto the seam.
 2. InteractiveBrokers: add the message handler it does not have, then replace the `NoBrokerageResponse` error and the invented `Submitted` with a watch.
 This is the proof that the abstraction holds for a plugin that did not write it.
-3. CharlesSchwab and Public.com: delete their service class and their fill/close diff.
-What stays is real and
-   named: the read and its sweep window, the model-to-state mapping, Schwab's stream-unavailable switch and its by-symbol leg id assignment.
+3. CharlesSchwab and Public.com (done): delete their service class and their fill/close diff.
+What stays is real and named: the read and its sweep window, the model-to-state mapping, Schwab's stream-unavailable switch and its by-symbol leg id assignment.
 One behavior change is intentional: a Public poll that shows a new fill and the cancel together now emits both — the old code dropped the cancel.
 Schwab's per-execution prices become per-sweep prices while the quantities stay exact; Public kept its change-of-average price recovery inside its mapping, so its part prices stay exact too.
-4. Tradier: replace the inline re-check block with a watch.
-Tradier splits orders across zero, so one brokerage order can cover only part of the Lean quantity — its watch resolves submissions only, and fills stay on its existing path.
+4. Tradier (done, further than planned here): the step was a watch for submissions with fills staying on its own path.
+The adoption moved the fill path itself onto `PerOrderIdPollingService` and handles the cross-zero split as "A cross-zero order, two ids" describes.
+Two costs are accepted: a sweep is one gated request per watched order instead of one bulk request — the one-order-per-symbol rule keeps that count small, and an idle account now polls nothing at all — and orders placed outside Lean are ignored, where the old code raised a fatal "UnknownOrderId" error.